Welcome to the summary of what's good to know when travelling in beautiful Norway by train.

 |

-Taking that 06:01 departure from Oslo is vital if you want to travel from Oslo to Hamburg in a single day, but when it isn't available because you will be travelling at a weekend or it isn't operating due to works on the line, an overnight stay is required in Kobenhavn / Copenhagen, when travelling only by daytime trains from Norway to Hamburg.
+Taking that 06:11 departure from Oslo is vital if you want to travel from Oslo to Hamburg in a single day by train, but if you will be travelling at a weekend, or it isn't operating due to works on the line, an overnight stay is required in Kobenhavn / Copenhagen; when travelling only by daytime trains from Norway to Hamburg.

 Taking the trains from Oslo to Kobenhavn requires an easy can be connection in Göteborg C station.

-On day two you'll have a choice of trains on from Kobenhavn to Hamburg with twice the usual number of departures available between June 18th and August 21st.
+On day two you'll have a choice of trains on from Kobenhavn to Hamburg - and the number of trains has just been doubled on this route!

 If you set off from Kobenhavn / Copenhagen before midday, it's possible to connect in Hamburg for a swathe of other destinations in Germany including Cologne, Munich and Stuttgart.